 SENIOR VICE PRESIDENT OF ZOOLOGICAL OPERATIONS

-Dr. Tuttle is responsible for all aspects of animal husbandry, veterinary medicine, water quality and dive safety.
-She will also have responsibility for assisting in setting the strategic priorities and direction for the organization’s animal community.
+Dr. Tuttle is responsible for all aspects of animal husbandry, veterinary medicine, animal rescue, environmental quality, and dive operations.
+She also has responsibility for assisting in setting the strategic priorities and direction for the organization’s animal community.

 Dr. Tuttle contributes to a number of research and grant initiatives and serves as a mentor for veterinary interns and externs.
 She is adjunct faculty at North Carolina State University College of Veterinary Medicine as well as an Associate Clinical Professor at Cummings School of Veterinary Medicine at Tufts University, and teaches in the specialty veterinary courses, Aquavet and Marvet.
-Tuttle previously served in as Mystic Aquarium’s Chief Veterinarian.
+Tuttle previously served as Mystic Aquarium’s Chief Veterinarian.

 Tuttle’s affiliations include the International Association for Aquatic Animal Medicine (IAAAM), where she serves as the Board Member for Education; the American Association of Zoo Veterinarians (AAZV), where she serves as Vice President; Journal of Zoo and Wildlife Medicine (JZWM) where she is an Associate Editor; and the Association of Zoos and Aquariums (AZA).
-Within AZA, Dr. Tuttle sits on the Ethics Board, Aquarium Affairs Committee, Honors and Awards Committee, Animal Health Committee and serves as an AZA accreditation inspector and has previously served on the Ethics Board.
+Within AZA, Dr. Tuttle is co-chair of the Aquarium Affairs Committee and Honors and Awards Committee, and sits on the Animal Health Committee.
+Tuttle serves as an AZA accreditation inspector and has previously served on the Ethics Board.
 Tuttle completed the AZA Executive Leadership Development Program in 2016.

 Dr. Tuttle earned her BS in Biology and Psychology from Washington College and her DVM from North Carolina State University.
 She completed Mystic Aquarium’s Internship in Aquatic Animal Medicine and Research, a Residency in Zoological Medicine with a focus on Aquatic Health Management at North Carolina State University, and is a board certified as a specialist by the American College of Zoological Medicine.

 VICE PRESIDENT EDUCATION & CONSERVATION